 I've had some really bad "assists" by some really "experienced senior" teachers that left me wondering wtf was that?
 Both the light unsure, insecure, creepy touch and the heavy handed, close to tearing my hamstrings brute approach have been both experienced.
 The problem there?
 "I" wasn't being assisted.
 There was nothing taken into account regarding my constitution or state of mind on that given day and time.

 We have a huge responsibility when we take on the role of Yoga Teacher to learn to "see" our students as individual energies rather than a mass in our shalas.
-To develop the skills to responsibly read our students and gain insight before mindfully placing our hands on them for guidance is something teachers seem to shy away from.
-Lack of confidence and knowledge on how to asses and assist a main reasons.
+To develop the skills to responsibly read our students and gain insight before mindfully placing our hands on them for guidance, is something teachers seem to shy away from.
+Lack of confidence and knowledge on how to asses and assist are main reasons.

 This takes time to cultivate and embody.
 I recently had a Yoga teacher tell me they felt that, "25hrs was too much time for the relevant content."
 It felt like we were discussing a transaction and it made me wonder, if learning how to make your students feel safe, secure, seen and supported in your classes isn't worthy of 25hrs of your time, what is?
 I asked them what prior training in assists they'd done and the answer was the standard, "In my 200hr YTT."
-I asked if they'd felt if was enough, "Yeah, it's not really important, I don't do assists, my students don't like them," I ended the conversation with a sinking feeling this "teacher" more than likely didn't know their students names let alone what they "wanted," and it was more than likely a case of they didn't like doing them because they didn't feel confident.
+I asked if they'd felt if was enough, "Yeah, it's not really important, I don't do assists, my students don't like them," I ended the conversation with a sinking feeling this "teacher" more than likely didn't know their students names let alone what they "wanted," and it was more than likely a case of they didn't like doing them because they didn't feel confident doing them.
 There's a lot of fundamental "stuff" in that revelation.
 As Yoga teachers we need to do better, it comes with the responsibility of guiding the essence of Yoga, "in"sight.

 Class numbers can range from a handful of students to a larger scale.
 Each student has a different constitution, or TriDosha, a different skeletal and muscular composition and a different mental and emotional state.
 Each will require a different approach.
 No two students should receive the same assist as no two students are the same.
-Some may want an assists today but not tomorrow.
+Some may want an assist today but not tomorrow.
 Tomorrows assists will more than likely be different to todays.
 To be able to able to read, ebb and flow with your students energies is crucial to beneficial assists.

 Fusing elements of somatic touch, cognitive neuroscience, body language analysis, mind body assessment and traditional asana, this is a unique piece of training that will add great value to your yoga teaching toolbox.